QasimQureshi/qasim.is/_posts/2020-08-21-set-up-a-new-blog-on-jekyll-with-netlifycms.md

 Alan Greenspan talked about *increased worker insecurity*.
 And how it made the American workforce more productive despite wage stagnation.
 I sometimes wonder if that's why new frameworks keep cropping up.

-I haven't had the chance to migrate blog entries - I shall endeavor to do so during the upcoming week.
+I haven't had the chance to migrate blog entries - I shall endeavor to do so during the upcoming week.\
+\
+Did the updated GitHub oauth connection work?